Memory-Maze: Scenario Driven Visual Language Navigation Benchmark for Guiding Blind People: Related Work

 \subsection{Assistive Navigation Systems for Blind People}

-Recently, navigation robots have been explored to use their various sensors to aid blind people to avoid obstacles while navigating~\cite{guerreiro2019cabot,liu2023dragon,kayukawa2022HowUsers}.
-A common practice is to prepare prebuilt maps and infrastructure for localization and manual destination selection~\cite{guerreiro2019cabot,liu2023dragon,kayukawa2022HowUsers}.
+Recently, navigation robots have been explored to aid blind people in avoiding obstacles while navigating.
+A common practice is to prepare prebuilt maps and infrastructure for localization and manual destination selection~\cite{guerreiro2019cabot,liu2023dragon}.
 This practice poses a limitation for these systems, as prebuilt maps and infrastructure are costly to obtain and maintain.
-Consequently, a map-less approach was also proposed~\cite{kuribayashi2023pathfinder}.
-Based on the instruction from sighted passersby~\cite{muller2022traveling}, users input navigation directions through the buttons on the robot's handle.
+Consequently, a map-less approach was also proposed~\cite{kuribayashi2023pathfinder,ranganeni2023exploring}.
+For example, the PathFinder~\cite{kuribayashi2023pathfinder} system allows users to input navigation directions through the buttons on the robot’s handle based on instructions from sighted passersby~\cite{muller2022traveling}.
 However, because the system needs users to understand and memorize the instructions, high cognitive loads are placed on the users.
-To address this, our work aims to present a system that directly interprets instructions from sighted passersby and navigates users autonomously to their destinations.
+To address this, we present a novel, practical benchmark for VLN models that aims to interpret memory-based instructions from sighted passersby and navigate users autonomously to their destinations.